-9. Council shall establish a College Accounts Committee, the membership, functions and powers of which shall be laid down by regulation.

-10. At the end of each financial year, and by a date laid down by regulation, every college shall prepare, and submit for appropriate examination by auditors, statements in respect of the financial year just ended.

-11. The statements required under section 10 of this statute shall be prepared so as to conform in all material respects to regulations made by Council for the preparation of college accounts.

-12. The financial statements for the year concerned prepared by each college shall give a true and fair view of:
+- 9. Council shall establish a College Accounts Committee, the membership, functions and powers of which shall be laid down by regulation. - 10.
+At the end of each financial year, and by a date laid down by regulation, every college shall prepare, and submit for appropriate examination by auditors, statements in respect of the financial year just ended. - 11.
+The statements required under section 10 of this statute shall be prepared so as to conform in all material respects to regulations made by Council for the preparation of college accounts. - 12.
+The financial statements for the year concerned prepared by each college shall give a true and fair view of: - (1) the state of affairs of the college, and of the college together with its subsidiaries and connected entities, at the balance sheet date; and - (2) the consolidated income and expenditure of the college together with its subsidiaries and connected entities for the year ended on that date;

-(1) the state of affairs of the college, and of the college together with its subsidiaries and connected entities, at the balance sheet date; and in accordance with UK Generally Accepted Accounting Practices ('GAAP') and with this statute.
+in accordance with UK Generally Accepted Accounting Practices ('GAAP') and with this statute.